Kia ora and welcome to Te Waka: Anga whakamua Waikato

 It is important to understand that Te Waka is a business-led organisation and is not Council-run.
 However, we have great support and some funding from the councils in the region.

 Te Waka takes a long-term approach to economic development.
 This means that we will work hard and efficiently over time, in partnership with other organisations, to solve problems and grow our region.

 Because Te Waka is not a charity, we will need ongoing funding to help achieve our objectives for the benefit of the region.
 We will keep you updated and prove to you that we're worthy of that support.

 Te Waka is committed to offering support to deserving projects and organisations in our region.
 We assess each request on a case-by-case basis to ensure any funds and support given has the interests of the Waikato community at heart.

 We are all about helping the wider Waikato region

 Waikato's regional economic development agency, Te Waka, is a limited liability company and is owned by the Waikato Regional Economic Development Trust.
 This means we are able to be nimble, act independently and move with pace.
 We have a skills-based Board of Directors, none of whom are elected representatives.

 Te Waka was born from the economic development ambitions of our region’s councils and businesses.
 However, it is not a Council Controlled Organisation.

-Te Waka's offices are based at Waikato Innovation Park, allowing the team to build on the existing community approach of this highly successful economic development initiative.
+Te Waka's offices are based in central Hamilton, allowing the team to build on the existing community approach of this highly successful economic development initiative.
 We are also out among the Waikato’s business community on a regular basis, connecting with businesses and business leadership groups right across the region.